 - Emergency contraception (EC) is known as “the morning after pill.”
 Plan B One-Step® is one type.
 EC is used when other birth control methods fail.
 For example, you might use EC if the condom breaks, or you forget to use your birth control.3

-Get help breastfeeding if you need it.
-Our maternity health coaches can help answer your questions and provide resources Some of our maternity coaches have breastfeeding counselor certifications which allows them to know how to help mothers who want to breastfeed.
+Our Baby Steps health coaches can help answer your questions and provide resources.
+Some of our health coaches are certified breastfeeding counselors, allowing them to help you if you want to breastfeed.

-Our maternity health coaches can also help make referrals to resources such as breastfeeding support classes, which are offered at UPMC facilities.
+Our Baby Steps health coaches can also help make referrals to resources such as breastfeeding support classes, which are offered at UPMC facilities.

 Life after pregnancy can be tiring and stressful, but we have you covered.
-Your health care provider and our maternity health coaches will work with you to help you feel your best.
-That way, you can focus on the best parts of motherhood.
+Your health care provider and our Baby Steps health coaches will work with you to help you feel your best.
+That way, you can focus on the best parts of parenthood.